Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Introduction

 In the absence of dissipation, AW are incompressible, non-dispersive waves propagating in electrically conducting fluids along a background magnetic field $\boldsymbol B_0$ at a phase velocity $V_A=B_0/\sqrt{\rho\mu}$, where $\rho$ is the fluid's density and $\mu$ the magnetic permeability of the vacuum \citep{roberts_1967,moreau1990,davidson2001,finlay2007}.
 In a medium of finite conductivity $\sigma$, they dissipate over a time scale $\tau_d=L^2/\eta$, where $\eta=(\sigma\mu)^{-1}$ is the magnetic diffusivity.
-Because of the very large scale $L$ of stellar and geophysical systems, $\tau_d$ is many orders of magnitude (typically 10) greater than the propagation timescale $\tau_A=L/V_A$.
+Because of the very large scale $L$ of stellar and geophysical systems, $\tau_d$ is many orders of magnitude (typically 10) greater than the propagation time scale $\tau_A=L/V_A$.
 Hence, AW propagate practically unimpeded in the very low density stellar and interstellar media, the solar wind, planetary magnetospheres but also in much denser planetary interiors, where they play an important role in energy transport and dissipation \citep{tsurutani1999_rg,nakariakov1999_sci,jault2015_tg}.
-The low dissipation favours large amplitudes and nonlinearities that underpin energy transfer between them.
-The solar wind offers a good example of Alfv\'enic turbulence, where such transfers operate across a very wide range of lengthscales \citep{salem2012_apj,howes2015_prsa}.
-In the Sun, AW are one of the candidates-reasons for the yet inexplicably high temperatures in the Solar Corona \citep{grant2018_natphys,li2021_apj}.
-They are also commonly encountered in magnetised planetary cores, under the form of \emph{torsional AW} propagating between concentric cylinders aligned with planets rotation \citep{bragingsky1970_ga,gillet2010_nat}, or as \emph{magneto-Coriolis} waves \citep{finlay2008,gillet2022_pnas,varma2022_pepi,majumder2023_pepi}.
+The low dissipation favours large amplitudes and nonlinearities that underpin energy transfers between them.
+The solar wind offers a good example of Alfv\'enic turbulence, where such transfers operate across a very wide range of length scales \citep{salem2012_apj,howes2015_prsa}.
+In the Sun, AW are one of the main candidates for explaining high temperatures in the solar corona \citep{grant2018_natphys,li2021_apj}.
+They are also commonly encountered in magnetised planetary cores, under the form of torsional AW propagating between concentric cylinders aligned with planets rotation \citep{bragingsky1970_ga,gillet2010_nat}, or as magneto-Coriolis waves \citep{finlay2008,gillet2022_pnas,varma2022_pepi,majumder2023_pepi}.
 Unfortunately, these waves are extremely difficult to study in their natural environment.
 Accessibility is an obvious reason, but by no means the only one: observational data produced by satellites deliver limited local data.
-Furthermore, Alfv\'en waves compete with several other magneto-mechanical oscillations, for example incompressible oscillations of solar coronal loops, or magneto-acoustic waves arising out of the medium's compressibility (see \cite{nakariakov2020_araa} for a review).
+Furthermore, Alfv\'en waves compete with several other magnetomechanical oscillations, for example incompressible oscillations of solar coronal loops, or magnetoacoustic waves arising out of the medium's compressibility (see \cite{nakariakov2020_araa} for a review).
 Distinguishing AW amongst these, especially with limited observational data, poses a significant challenge.
 Numerical simulations are challenging too because of the extreme Reynolds and magnetic Reynolds numbers at which these systems operate.